These ultimate healthy and easy oatmeal pancakes are perfectly fluffy with a delicious crispy outside and can be made dairy-free if desired.

 Make the pancake batter:

-- In a medium bowl combine both flours, quick oats, baking powder, baking soda, and salt.
+- In a medium bowl combine oats, both flours, baking powder, baking soda, and salt.
 Stir well and set aside.

-- In another medium bowl combine the olive oil, honey, lightly beaten egg, and buttermilk.
+- In another medium bowl combine the olive oil, honey, lightly beaten egg, and buttermilk (or dairy-free alternative plus lemon juice).
 Stir well.

 - Add the flour mixture to the buttermilk mixture.
 Stir until just combined.